 The use of liquid injection in combination with LPA will further increase the energy savings possible due to the desuperheating of the discharge refrigerant gas, which will increase the condenser capacity and thus reduce the difference between the ambient and condensing temperature.

-Hadawey et al. (2010) have shown that more than 10% in energy savings over and above the savings that can be achieved with floating head pressure can be achieved by adopting the use of LPA in conjunction with liquid injection.
+Hadawey et al. (2010) have shown that it is possible to achieve more than 10% in energy savings over and above those that can be attained with floating head pressure by adopting the use of LPA in conjunction with liquid injection.
 The level of energy savings that can be achieved with LPA, however, is system specific and each application will require careful consideration of the savings against the capital cost of the technology.

 Carbon Trust (1996) states that in general the larger the plant, the better the return on investment on LPA.
 On a 300 kW plant, energy savings of up to 25% have been seen.
 The capital costs would have been around £25,000, giving a payback of under one year.